All Episodes

 Did you co-sign a letter to do so?

-All right, that was uh Kerry Pickett asking that question of Diane Feinstein.
+That was Kerry Pickett asking that question of Diane Feinstein.

-And McCullough was told, later told to not to report his concerns to Clapper and receive personal blowback to his family and his office and emails beyond top secret passed through that unsecured server.
+And McCullough was told, later told, not to report his concerns to Clapper and received personal blowback to his family and his office and emails beyond top secret passed through that unsecured server.

-Anyway, Catherine Herrid of the Fox News Channel is the one that broke the story wide open and she joins us now.
+Anyway, Catherine Herridge of the Fox News Channel is the one that broke this story wide open and she joins us now.

 Thanks very much for having me.